8.9 Enhancing social inclusion through culture

-The special education schools for children with visual or hearing problems offer a variety of artistic opportunities to their students but also training opportunities in arts professions.
-They also organise events where the general public participate thus fostering social integration and building their self- confidence.
+The special education schools for children with special needs offer a variety of artistic opportunities to their students, such as music therapy and art classes, but also training opportunities in arts professions.
+They also organise events where the general public participate, thus fostering social integration and building their self- confidence.

-The Cyprus Theatre Organisation offers various programmes that facilitate access to young people to cultural activities such as:
+In addition, THOK offers various programmes that facilitate access to young people to cultural activities, such as:

-Moreover, as already mentioned in sub-chapter 8.5 Acquiring cultural and creative competences through education and training the Adults Education Centres offered in rural and urban areas is a basic programme that facilitates young people’s (over 15) participation in cultural activities and lifelong learning opportunities.
+Moreover, as already mentioned in the sub-chapter 8.5 Acquiring cultural and creative competences through education and training, the Adult Education Centres offered in rural and urban areas is a basic programme that facilitates young people’s (over 15 years old) participation in cultural activities and lifelong learning opportunities.
 A lot of youth clubs, which are mainly organised in small villages, take advantage of the programme thus offering it, in this way, especially to young people.

 Meanwhile, the Youth Initiatives programme of the Youth Board of Cyprus (mentioned also in sub-chapter 8.4 Reducing obstacles to young people’s access to culture) gives access to young people and youth NGO’s to funding in order to realise their own cultural activities and offer them to other young people either for free or on a very low cost.